Services for NGOs

 The Chair.
 The Chair, and in his/her absence the Deputy Chair (as defined in article 17 below), shall chair the meetings of the General Assembly.

-Comments : The notice period of convocation is usually of one month for the General Assembly meetings, however this period may be shortened or extended.
+Comments: the notice period of convocation is usually of one month for the General Assembly meetings, however this period may be shortened or extended.
 In accordance with principles of good governance, the convocation must be made sufficiently in advance to allow members to prepare adequately (by way of comparison, the convocation period is at least 20 days for the General Assembly of companies limited by shares – art.
 700 al. 1 CO).

 Article 14 DECISIONS AND VOTING RIGHTS